Customer testimonials are a necessary part of your marketing strategy, but getting them can be daunting. A good place to start is choosing a dialogue.

-- Why did you decide to do business with us?
+- Why did you do business with us?

 - What are our strengths?

-- What have we done for you that others don’t or haven’t in the past?
+- What have we done for you that others don’t or haven’t?

 - What have we done that made the biggest difference for you?

-- Did you have any concerns before going to do business with us?
+- Did you have concerns before doing business with us?

 - What would you tell someone considering (your service/product)?

-Should I send my client questions ahead of time?
+Should I send my client the questions ahead of time?

-What if my client is afraid on how they will look on camera?
+What if my client is afraid of how they’ll look on camera?

-Read our related post – 7 Tips for Better Video, to get started on your next customer testimonial video.
+Read our related post, 7 Tips for Better Video, to get started on your next customer testimonial video.